phreakyphoenix/WhatsAppBulkMessenger/README.md

 1. `Git clone` this proect.
 2. activate your virtual environment if you made one using `source actvate <venv dir>/activate`
+3. `cd` to the project folder.
-3. run: pip install -r requirements.txt in your shell
+3. Run `pip install -r requirements.txt`